Sourolio10/POS-tagging-and-OCR/README.md

 ii) Training: After cleaning the dataset we calculate the initial and the transition probabilities of each characters.
 We also load up courier train image file and represent it with 1s and 0s as this will at as our reference for the prediction.

 iii)Naive Bayes Classifier: We implement a simple naive bayes classifier as mentioned in the question, we assume a probability of the pixels being correct as 90%.
-We assume a small prior of 1/num classes and multiple number of correct pixels with m and  number of incorrect pixels with 1-m.
+We assume a small prior of 1/num classes and multiply number of correct pixels with m and  number of incorrect pixels with 1-m.

 The final implementation is as follows
 ```